dtd-tech/dtd-build/README.md

-# dtd-tools
+# dtd-build
-Drupal Traning Day Tools
+Drupal Traning Day Build

-Tools to support the Durpal Training Day training environment.
+Tools to build a Drupal training environment.

 Aims for provide:
 * Build scripts to automate creation installation media and virtual machines.